Mom in shock after police find a camera in a bathroom of her son’s music school

-Rochester, N.Y.
-(WROC)- The mother of a student at the Close School of Music in the town of Parma is speaking out after police arrested the owner for unlawful surveillance.
+PARMA, N.Y.
+(WROC) — The mother of a student at the Close School of Music in the town of Parma is speaking out after police arrested the owner for unlawful surveillance.

 Police say Philip Close, the owner of the Close School of Music, used a camera to record people in the bathroom at his business.
 Close was arrested and charged with second-degree unlawful surveillance, a Class E felony.